Loop (1997 film)

 Loop is a 1997 British romantic comedy feature film produced by Tedi De Toledo and Michael Riley.
 It was written by Tim Pears and is the debut film of director Allan Niblo.

 The writer of Loop, Tim Pears, also wrote the novel for In a Land of Plenty which was turned into an acclaimed 10-part TV drama serial for the BBC and produced by the London-based production company Sterling Pictures and Talkback Productions.

 Plot

-The main character, Rachel, is dumped by her boyfriend and exacts revenge.
+In Loop, the main character, Rachel, is dumped by her boyfriend and exacts revenge.
 This film is classified as a romantic comedy.